Alfresco/docs-alfresco/content-services/latest/upgrade/index.md

 Care should be taken when upgrading from any previous releases of Content Services or Community Edition.
 There are some steps that should be reviewed and planned before you upgrade.
 Familiarize yourself with the guidance below and then plan your upgrade.
 In particular, ensure that the following steps are completed before you start:

-* Ensure that you have a functional [backup of your Alfresco repository and database]({% link content-services/latest/admin/backup-restore.md %}), before starting the upgrade process.
+* Ensure you are able to restore your repository and database to a fixed point in time before the upgrade begins.
+This would normally involve taking backups including a backup of the content store, but any mechanism that guarantees full restoration will work.
 * Download and run the [Alfresco Extension Inspector]({% link content-services/latest/develop/extension-inspector.md %}) to understand which customization or library items need to be reviewed or updated to support the upgrade.
 * Review all new and deprecated features included in the Release Notes.
 Customers can access these from [Hyland Community](https://community.hyland.com/){:target="_blank"}.
 * Review and implement the new [Supported platforms]({% link content-services/latest/support/index.md %}) options, and update as necessary for the new deployment.
 Also, check the general advice about [Supported Platforms and Languages](https://www.alfresco.com/services/subscription/supported-platforms){:target="_blank"} on our website.